Teuo21/OOP/README.md

 # OOP
-This some lab work from faculty for Object Oriented Programming.
+This is some lab work from faculty for Object Oriented Programming.